Cable reel: Steel drums/reels

 Nowadays the steel drums have replaced the orthodox wooden drums in the cable and wire industry, but mainly in the offshore industry.
-Steel drums are normally welded as a fixed drums, but collapsible steel drums do also exist.
-The steel reels/drums are manufactured in an eco-friendly manner and are more durable than wooden drums, but to a significant higher cost.
+Steel drums are normally welded as a fixed drum, but collapsible steel drums also exist.
+The steel reels/drums are manufactured in an eco-friendly manner and are more durable than wooden drums, but at a significantly higher cost.
 These steel reels are not as easily stolen.
-The off shore industry today prefers steel reels/drums instead of wooden or plywood or plastic reels/drums, but the traditional land based industry preferred wooden drums due to lower cost.
-The steel reels can be loaded with a different range cables and wires from the most heavy cables to the lightest wires.
-So it can be said to be multipurpose reel.
+The offshore industry today prefers steel reels/drums instead of wooden, plywood or plastic reels/drums, but the traditional land based industry prefers wooden drums due to their lower cost.
+The steel reels can be loaded with different ranges of cables and wires from the most heavy cables to the lightest wires.

 Retractable cable reels

 Certain cable reels are built with a retracting mechanism built in.
 In most cases, the cables on these reels carry mains electricity, though a similar mechanism is used for air hoses.
 Retractable cable reels are particularly useful for environments where access to electricity or air is needed in a wide variety of places.
-All retractable hose reels operate using a constant force spring to provide torsion for the spool, and a ratcheting mechanism to prevent the cable from retracting while it is being used.
+All retractable hose reels operate using a constant-force spring to provide torsion for the spool, and a ratcheting mechanism to prevent the cable from retracting while it is being used.